jimfinnis/jcf12/content/teaching/CS123/examples/refs/index.md

 point.
 {{< /important >}}

-Quite often in programming
-experienced programmers look at code like
+Quite often experienced programmers look at code like
 ```Enemy e;```
 and say "this means ```e``` is an Enemy," but that's because it takes
 too long to say "this means ```e``` is a reference to an object of